stefanholzapfel/lit-translate/README.md

 <h1>Initialize the service</h1>
 Before using the directive, register a "loader" with the service and set a language.

-The loader is just a function telling the translator how to load any specific language.
+The loader is a function telling the translator how to load any specific language.
 It receives a language identifier (string) and must return a Strings object.

 ```
+import { TranslateService } from '@stefanholzapfel/lit-translate';

 TranslateService.init(
     language => {
         // load and return translations for language here (e.g. from JSON file)